Title IX: Sex Discrimination, Harassment, and Assault

 Sex discrimination includes pregnancy discrimination, sexual harassment and sexual assault.
 While it is often thought of as a law that applies to athletics programs, Title IX is much broader than athletics and applies to many programs at Indiana University Northwest.

 Title IX specifically prohibits discrimination against a student based on pregnancy, childbirth, false pregnancy, termination of pregnancy, or recovery from any of these conditions.
-To request approval for a medically necessary absence due to pregnancy or childbirth, contact the Director of Student Support Services at email@example.com or 219-980-6942.
+To request approval for a medically necessary absence due to pregnancy or childbirth, contact the Director of TRIO Student Support Services, Juan Casas, at firstname.lastname@example.org or (219) 980-6798.